ronnyml/snowplow-wiki/technical-documentation/1-trackers/python-tracker/Python-Tracker.md

 <a name="unstruct-event" />
 ### 4.7 Track unstructured events with `track_unstruct_event()`

-**Warning:** this feature is implemented in the Python tracker, but it is **not** currently supported in the Enrichment, Storage or Analytics stages in the Snowplow data pipeline.
-As a result, if you use this feature, you will log unstructured events to your collector logs, but these will not be parsed and loaded into e.g. Redshift to analyse.
-(Adding this capability is on the roadmap.)

 Use `track_unstruct_event()` to track a custom event which consists of a name and an unstructured set of properties.
 This is useful when: